johnsonsintels/Pterodactyl-panel-installer-for-Google-colab/README.md

 remember you have to make 2 different cells to run this code on Colab one for the main panel and wings installer and a separate cell to start Wings you can also run your own command in colab for auto deployment

+**REMEMBER THIS SCRIPT FAILS TO START WINGS DUE TO GOOGLE COLAB LIMITATIONS ON DOCKER**